Javonnep/torch-in-my-hand/Untitled.md

-This repo was taken from a 2 coursework projects in my universities "Deep Learning" module done under time constraints.
-The goal of this project was to display my proficiency with Deep Learning, PyTorch, and with advanced deep learning topics like GANs which were state of the art technology just a few years ago.
+This repo is was taken from a 2 coursework projects in my universities "Deep Learning" module done under time constraints.
+The goal of this project was to display my proficiency with Deep Learning, PyTorch, and with advanced deep learning topics like GANs which were state of the art technology just a few years ago. ()

-- Note: the training set had small reference objects in all images which are the dots you see
-- Note: The training set had almost entirely left hands

 # Hand image generation